-The Excel V Laser System is a new and state-of-the-art laser technology for treating vascular skin conditions such as Rosacea, spider veins and Telangiectasia and pigmented lesions including sunspots.
-The Excel V Laser System uses a high power green laser to target abnormal blood vessels and pigment in the skin.
-As these vessels or pigment cells are targeted, they are eliminated and skin is returned to it’s natural color and tone.
-Excel V is can be altered to be compatible with each patient’s skin condition.
-Excel V also has an adjustable spot size which allows for precise and effective treatment from both superficial and deeper problems.
-To ensure patient comfort, Excel V uses new cooling technologies which produce continuous cooling before, during and after the laser pulse.
+The Excel V Laser System is a new and state-of-the-art laser technology for treating vascular skin conditions such as Rosacea, spider veins and Telangiectasia and pigmented lesions including sunspots.* The Excel V Laser System uses a high power green laser to target abnormal blood vessels and pigment in the skin.
+As these vessels or pigment cells are targeted, the skin is returned to a more natural color and tone.* Excel V is can be altered to be compatible with each patient’s skin condition.
+Excel V also has an adjustable spot size which allows for precise treatment of both superficial and deeper problems.* To ensure patient comfort, Excel V uses new cooling technologies which produce continuous cooling before, during and after the laser pulse.

 The vast majority of people are affected by some kind of skin condition, either chronic or cosmetic, which cause unsightly broken blood vessels, discoloration and lesions to appear on the face and leg.
 The reality is that these conditions can have a serious impact on quality of life, causing embarrassment, self-consciousness or even depression.

 The good news is that doctors at California Skin Institute are among the first in California to offer treatment of patients’ facial and leg vascular skin conditions with Excel V, a new noninvasive laser system designed to deliver customized treatment.*